 - normal wear and tear; and

-- thet unless the thet was a result of the employer’s negligence.
+- theft unless the theft was a result of the employer’s negligence.

 Placing a burden on employees, the new law requires employees to submit his/her expenses with appropriate supporting documentation within thirty (30) calendar days after incurring the expense; however, the employer may provide additional time for submitting expenses in a written expense reimbursement policy.
 Adding a layer of confusion, if supporting documentation is nonexistent, missing or lost, the employee shall submit a signed statement regarding such receipts, in order to be reimbursed.

 Employers should note the following helpful tip: The new law also states that an employee is not entitled to reimbursement under this Section if

 (i) the employer has an established written expense reimbursement policy; and

 (ii) the employee failed to comply with the written expense reimbursement policy.